Build university skills with free USC course

 USC is offering a free two-day course to inspire people to take their first steps towards new study and career pathways.

-USC will run University Skills for Community, also known as US4C, at its campuses at the Sunshine Coast, Fraser Coast, Gympie and Caboolture over the months of June and July.
+The University will run University Skills for the Community, also known as US4C, at its Sunshine Coast campus on 26-27 June.

 USC spokesperson Veronica Sanmarco said the course was designed for adults who had not studied formally or had not completed high school and wanted to brush up on their academic skills.

 “The program will help to demystify university for those who are unsure about what tertiary study involves,” Ms Sanmarco said.

 “It offers a supportive group environment to help people build their confidence and capacity for university learning while developing new skills.”